Client ResourcesCase StudyWorking with Clients

 The user testing process gives us insight into how well our content serves the needs of your audience.
 It also helps us identify gaps and opportunities to improve our products.

 User testing is when individuals take a product or service through an experience.
-This can include a simple task like checking a website or making a purchase.
+This can include a simple task like checking a website or purchasing.
 It can also be more in-depth, like watching a video or using a mobile app.

 As we continue adding new content to our site, we want to ensure that we provide you with the best experience possible.
 Therefore, we use UserTesting.com to provide insights to determine if our design choices and content meet your needs.

 It can be challenging to identify what changes need to be made to our site based on your user feedback.
-But the user testing process makes this possible.
+However, the user testing process makes this possible.

 UserTesting.com provides us with an efficient way to gather user feedback, which enables us to improve the quality of our content and products.